 Our civic projects are important to the mission of the West Hartford Garden Club, such as Junior Gardeners after-school program; garden therapy for adults in assisted housing; gardens at Noah Webster House and Butler-McCook Homestead; and plantings for several spaces in town, including West Hartford Town Hall and Unity Green.
 More information about our Civic Projects can be found below and by clicking the Civic Projects link or visiting Armchair Tour of West Hartford History – West Hartford Garden Club.

-Proclamation congratulating the West Hartford Garden Club for its outstanding commitment to the Town of West Hartford and 90th Anniversary.
+Proclamation congratulating the West Hartford Garden Club for its outstanding commitment to the Town of West Hartford.
+We are celebrating our 95th Anniversary.

 Our Purpose: